 I see a swell approaching so I tentatively paddle, I’d hate to over commit then miss the next one, but it’s looking good.

 Paddling faster I can feel the wave underneath me and I know it is time.
 Now… pop up, get your feet right and ride it to the beach.
 I plant my back foot and slide my front in place but disaster strikes as I slip forward, the nose goes down and so do I.

 Now at the mercy of the waves I just hold my breath and pray for Neptune’s revenge to be swift and painless.
 Welcome to the world of surfing for beginners and trying to run before you can walk.

 The beauty of Kuta on the island of Lombok

-We arrived in Kuta to simply relax and enjoy the beaches that had been recommended, we were not disappointed.
+There are loads of great things to do in Lombok, but we decided to head to Kuta with a plan of relaxing and enjoying the amazing beaches that had been recommended, we were not disappointed.
 The nicest ones are a short motorbike ride along the coast from Kuta but are certainly worth the effort.

 You’ll be able to tick all those clichés that make a perfect beach, soft white sand, wonderful turquoise ocean, sun protection in the form of lush green palm trees and locals more than happy to supply you with as many juicy pineapples as your budget will stretch too.